TamerAlorfahli/Senior_Design_CS/Project Tasks and Timeline/TimeLine.md

 | Test quality of the application via realistic use. | 4/01/2023 | 4/03/2023 |
 | Document processes, features, bugs, and possible improvements of the development process. | 12/01/2022 | 4/15/2023 |

+## Effort Matrix
+The entire research and development will be completed by Tamer Alorfahli.